microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/remote-ui.md

 });
 ```

 With this approach the value of the `Name` property is retrieved synchronously from the data context proxy at the time of the button click and sent over to the extension.
-This avoids any race condition, especially if the `HelloCommand` callback is changed in the future to yield (have `await` expressions).
+This avoids any race conditions, especially if the `HelloCommand` callback is changed in the future to yield (have `await` expressions).

-## Async commands consuming data from multiple properties
+## *Async commands* consuming data from multiple properties

 Using a command parameter is not an option if the command needs to consume multiple properties that are settable by the user.
 For example, if the UI had two textboxes: "First Name" and "Last Name".

-The solution in this case is to retrieve the value of all the properties that are needed before yielding.
+The solution in this case is to retrieve, in the *async command* callback, the value of all the properties from the data context before yielding.

 Below you can see a sample where the `FirstName` and `LastName` property values are retrieved before yielding to make sure that the value at the time of the command invocation is used:
 ```CSharp